Meet the IOLA Team!

 Chris Rasmussen

-Chris Rasmussen is Professor of Mathematics Education in the Department of Mathematics and Statistics at San Diego State University.
+Chris Rasmussen is a Professor of Mathematics Education in the Department of Mathematics and Statistics at San Diego State University.
 He received an undergraduate degree in mechanical engineering, a master's degree in mathematics, and his Ph.D. in mathematics education at the University of Maryland.
-His research focuses on the learning and teaching of undergraduate mathematics, with a focus on courses that serve as a transition from students' current ways of reasoning to more formal and abstract ways of reasoning.
+His research investigates inquiry-oriented approaches to the learning and teaching of undergraduate mathematics.
+His research program also seeks to better understand departmental practices to improve student success in the introductory mathematics courses required of all STEM majors and the process of departmental and institutional change to improve these courses.

 Kathy Czeranko